-The following video drill demonstrates the FH/BH combo and is taken from The Professional Bundle of online table tennis training offered by Coach Tao Li - exclusive to Table Tennis University.
+The following video drill demonstrates the FH/BH combo and is taken from Coach Tao Li's complete online training program, Table Tennis University.

 This drill might appear simple but even the top professional players will perform this kind of training at the start of a session to get their shots feeling good and their feet moving.